Tournament Info

 Schedule Checking

-The schedule for all divisions is attached as a Word document in the email you should have received in the week leading up to the respective tournament.
+The schedule for all divisions is attached as a Word document in an email all players receive in the week leading up to the respective tournament (late Monday evening, almost every time).

 Please make sure you read the document well in advance of the weekend.